 C. Budget Committee – description and duties include:

-Committee to be comprised of all board officers, two chapter members, and the immediate past President.
-Current President is to serve as Chair.
+Committee to be comprised of 3 members, preferably one returning member to serve as Chair, and two new members.

-Assist current-year Treasurer in the preparation of the upcoming fiscal year budget.
+Assist current-year Board in the preparation of the upcoming fiscal year budget.

 Present proposed budget to NTMCA membership at the August meeting and for approval by the membership at the September meeting of each year.

 D. Bylaws Review Committee – in accordance with Article XI of these bylaws, description and duties include:

+Committee to be comprised of 3 members, preferably 1 member that has served as President.

 Review the NTMCA bylaws in odd-numbered years.

 Make recommendations on amendments.

-o Present recommendations to NTMCA Board.
+Present recommendations to NTMCA Board, preferably in July.

-o Present proposed amendments to NTMCA membership at the August meeting and for approval by the membership at the September meeting.
+Present proposed amendments to NTMCA membership at the August meeting and for approval by the membership at the September meeting.

-o Provide notice of vote on proposed amendments to NTMCA membership at least

-ten (10) days prior to the monthly meeting at which the vote will be conducted.
+Provide notice of vote on proposed amendments to NTMCA membership at least ten (10) days prior to the monthly meeting at which the vote will be conducted.

 Approval of amendments must be by two-thirds votes of all members present at the meeting.

 E. Holiday Celebration Committee – description and duties include:

+Committee to be comprised of 4 members.

 Plan, coordinate and implement annual Holiday Party typically held in December.